genego-io/blog/content/blog/AI - LLM Content retrieval/index.md

 It all started with `ChatOpenAI(temperature=0)` which under the hood initialized the OpenAI model `gpt-3.5-turbo`, not quite as good as `gpt-4`, but since I did not have access to `gpt-4` yet ... good enough!

-> **Note**: While I will go into the details of actually customizing such an assistant into another blog post, I will
+> **Note**: While I will go into the details (code snippets & considerations) of actually customizing such an
-> use this
+> assistant into another blog post, I will use this post on a general overview of the actions which I have taken
-> post on a general overview of the actions which I have taken and the limitations I learned.
+> and the limitations I learned.

 Contrasting my requirements against the available options with Langchain, I slowly started to see what I had to build.
 Langchain comes with quite a few batteries included, and I was about to use most of those.